 privacy [at] spiff [dot] com

 385-287-0603 Ext 823

-This Privacy Statement is current as of March of 2021.
+This Privacy Statement is current as of December 2022.
 Spiff reserves the right to update this Privacy Statement to reflect changes to our practices.
 We will provide notification of material changes here or directly to our Customers via email prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.